-After you have been the victim of a car accident in Ohio, you can expect to hear from the at-fault party’s insurance company, and may also have to talk to a claims representative from your own insurer.
-Knowing whether you should give the insurance adjuster a recoded statement is key in ensuring you get the compensation you deserve.
+After you have been the victim of a car accident in Ohio, you can expect to hear from the at-fault party’s insurance company and may also have to talk to a claims representative from your own insurer.
+Knowing whether you should give the insurance adjuster a recorded statement is key in ensuring you get the compensation you deserve.

 Recorded or written: Which is best?

 The short answer is that a written statement is the best option in almost every circumstance.
 You should avoid giving a recorded statement about an accident to a claims adjuster or other insurance representative, even if they tell you this may delay your claim.

 It is important to remember that a recorded statement usually will not help your claim grow, but it can be used against you.